sophia-clover/remote-pay-cloud/README.md

 keytool -genkey -alias jetty6 -keyalg RSA -keystore jetty-ssl.keystore -storepass jetty6 -keypass jetty6 -dname "CN=localhost"
 ```

+__*Note*__: The following `mvn` commands require `sudo` on linux based environments.
+This is because the server is
+started on the default http and ssl ports of 80 and 443.
+To avoid the `sudo` requirement, you can change the ports in
+the root pom.xml file.

 Prepare the application to run:
 ```
 mvn package